The law protects the relationship between a client and a psychotherapist, and information cannot be disclosed without written permission.

 Right to a Copy of this Notice.
 You have the right to a copy of this notice.

-If you believe we have violated your privacy rights, you have the right to file a complaint in writing with our Privacy Officer at The Wild Therapist or with the Secretary of Health and Human Services at 200 Independence Avenue, S.W.
+If you believe we have violated your privacy rights, you have the right to file a complaint in writing with the Secretary of Health and Human Services at 200 Independence Avenue, S.W.
 Washington, D.C.
 20201 or by calling (202) 619-0257.
 We will not retaliate against you for filing a complaint.